-The Lemon Law in California stipulates that your vehicle must have “nonconformities,” which are defined as any defect or malfunction that is covered by Ford Motor Company’s original warranty or Certified Pre-Owned Warranty.
+The lemon law in California stipulates that to qualify your vehicle must have “nonconformities,” which are defined as any defect or malfunction that is covered by Ford Motor Company’s original warranty.
 Nonconformities impair the use, value or safety of the vehicle.

-To prevail in a Ford lemon law claim, you will have to show that you made “reasonable attempts” to have the problem repaired, and you can do this by saving all receipts, work orders and used parts from each one of your repair appointments so you can prove that you attempted to get the problem fixed.
-California law does not define “reasonable attempts” with precision, but there are guidelines that help determine this that a Ford lemon law attorney can explain to you.
+To prevail in a Ford lemon law claim, you must also show that you made “reasonable attempts” to have the problem repaired.
+Save all receipts, work orders and used parts from each one of your repair appointments so you can prove that you attempted to get the problem fixed.
+California law does not define “reasonable attempts” with precision, but there are guidelines that a Ford lemon law attorney can explain to you.
 Repair attempts must be made by a Ford authorized agent, not a local mechanic or the vehicle owner.